 Do the sanctions imposed on corporations or individuals take into account any penalties imposed in other jurisdictions?
+In private damage claims, is overlapping liability for damages in other jurisdictions taken into account?

 No. The Turkish Competition Authority would not take into account penalties imposed in other jurisdictions.
 The specific circumstances surrounding indirect sales are not tried under Turkish cartel rules (see question 8).